 *Super Bowl Champion

-The first thing to do is picking a team to bet on.
+The first thing to do is pick a team to bet on.
 Then, line shopping can make a lot of difference between what you can win.

 Looking at the odds table, there are three vital factors to consider.
 The odds state who the favorite team is.
 The lower the odds number, the most favored the franchise is.